folio-org/okapi/doc/guide.md

 ```

 If we were running in a clustered environment, this step should be repeated
 for each node that should run the sample module.
-But we run these examples on
-a single machine setup, so it does not matter.

 #### Adding the sample module to the discovery